aristanetworks/aclabs/docs/index.md

 The [Quickstart Guide](./quickstart.md) is available to help folks who are trying out the labs for the first time or just need a refresher.

 [^1]: This site uses the [Pexels](https://www.pexels.com/) royalty-free image library.
 Thank you to all Pixel authors and contributors!
-[^2]: Containerlab is distributed under conditions of [BSD-3 license](https://github.com/srl-labs/containerlab/blob/main/LICENSE).
+[^2]: Containerlab is distributed under the [BSD-3 license](https://github.com/srl-labs/containerlab/blob/main/LICENSE).